 Lucy Parham first came to public attention as the Piano Winner of the 1984 BBC TV “Young Musician of the Year”.
 Having made her Royal Festival Hall concerto debut at 16, she has since appeared regularly at all the major concert venues in London and around the UK.
 Conductors with whom she collaborated include Barry Wordsworth, Sir Charles Groves, Bryden Thompson, Jane Glover, En Shao, Richard Hickox, Antoni Wit, Owain Arwel Hughes, Yoav Talmi, Carl Davis, Veronika Dudarova, Martyn Brabbins, Sian Edwards, John Wilson and Jean-Claude Cassadesus.
 She has appeared at almost all the major Festivals in the UK.

 Lucy Parham is frequently heard as a presenter on BBC Radio 3 and 4 including the Today programme, Front Row, Something Understood, Building a Library, Sunday Feature, CD Review, Proms Plus, The Essay, Tales from the Stave, Music Matters, Composer of the Week, Young Musician of the Year, Sunday Salon and Saturday Classics.
 She has broadcast on BBC TV and Radio 3 as the commentator on the Leeds International Piano Competition in 2006, 2009 and 2015.
-She has been a jury member in both 2008 and 2010 for the final of the BBC Young Musician of the Year.
-In 2016 she was a member of the jury at the Robert Schumann International Piano Competition in Zwickau, Germany.
+She has frequently been a jury member for the final of the BBC Young Musician of the Year and in 2016 she was a member of the jury at the Robert Schumann International Piano Competition in Zwickau, Germany.

 In 2017/18 she presents her second series of Sheaffer Sunday Matinees – comprising al five of her Composer Portrait concerts.
 She is Artistic Director of the Kings Place Coffee Concerts (Word/Play) and of the Guildford Spring Festival.